SonOfJ/TheFinalestProjectEver/README.md

 In addition to allowing the user to select the level of difficulty, the movement of Pac-Man makes the game more difficult.
 When Pac-Man eats a Dot, he slows down, making him vulnerable to taking damage from Ghosts.

+**5. User Interface**

+The program features a start screen, game over screen, and a win screen.
+To improve user experience, the player is able to pause the game in order to restart.
+Directions on how to interact with the program are displayed so the user has no difficulty in navigating the program.

 ## How to Run Program

 1. Clone into repo